szomer/Code-Company-App/README.md

 # Learn Code App

-15 Feburary 2023

-The purpose of developing this application is to improve my knowledge and practise on Bootstrap.
+The purpose of developing this application is to improve my knowledge on Bootstrap.

 - CSS framework: [Bootstrap 5](https://getbootstrap.com/)
 - Icons: [Bootstrap Icons](https://icons.getbootstrap.com/)